Axway/platform-management-docs/content/en/docs/management_guide/organizations/organization_roles_and_features.md

 Amplify provides the following roles:

-* Organization roles: Control the access to core functionality of Amplify Plaform, organizations and user management.
+* Organization roles: Control the access to core functionality of Amplify Platform, organizations and user management.
 * Team roles: Control the access levels of users within teams.

 ## Organization roles and capabilities